 However, Caranfa says this design would fare longer in a bigger size.
 "My advice for any tattoo—and many professional artists will agree with me—is that going bigger in size is best.
 The bigger the tattoo, the longer it will last.
 As you age, the layers of your skin begin to shift and the ink will look as though it is bleeding together and smudging.
 The smaller the tattoo, the faster it will blur," she explains.

 Air Travel Compass Tattoo

 A compass tattoo doesn’t have to feature a traditional compass.
 Instead, try using a small globe in your design as the center, and dots to denote where the different directions should be.
-A small airplane is also featured going from east to west and leaving a trail of dots, giving the compass more of a meaning of intentional travel (perhaps the path between you and a loved one) instead of wandering.
+In this art, a small airplane is also featured going from east to west and leaving a trail of dots, giving the compass more of a meaning of intentional travel (perhaps the path between you and a loved one) instead of wandering.

 Outline-Only Compass Tattoo